alicolville/Weight-Tracker/readme.txt

 = Does it support the Avada theme? =

-Yes.
-However, as of version 2.0 it will be deprecated and finally removed.
-In WordPress Admin goto Settings > Weight Loss Tracker and change the setting "Enable support for Avada theme?" to Yes.
+Prior to version 3.0, yes, this plugin did support the Avada theme.
+However, wanting to be independent of any theme support has now been removed.

 = How do I switch it from Metric (Kg) to Imperial (Stones / Pounds)? =

-In WordPress Admin goto Settings > Weight Loss Tracker and change the setting "Weight Units" to the desried type.
+In WordPress Admin goto Settings > Weight Loss Tracker and change the setting "Weight Units" to the desired type.

 = How do I enable tabs? =